 Cardiff Regional Experimental Arthritis Treatment and Evaluation Centre (CREATE)

-The CREATE Centre is part of the section of Rheumatology within the School of Medicine.
+The CREATE Centre is part of the Rheumatology section within the School of Medicine.

 We work alongside volunteer patients from Cardiff and the Vale University Health Board, to develop and test drugs to treat patients with Rheumatoid and Psoriatic arthritis.
-We are jointly funded by Arthritis Research UK, National Institute for Social Care and Health Research and Cardiff University.
+We are jointly funded by Arthritis Research UK, Health and Care Research Wales and Cardiff University.

 Rheumatoid and Psoriatic Arthritis are chronic inflammatory joint conditions that result in pain, disability, joint damage and reduced quality of life.
 Achieving and sustaining remission has been shown to be important in arresting joint damage and improve prognosis.
 However, the percentage of patients who attain remission in clinical practice is estimated to be less than 30 per cent.